IAmZero247/SQL_Learning/PLSQL/Case_Operation/ReadMe.md

 	1. Syntax
 	```
 	somevar := CASE [expression | condition]
-		WHEN condition1 return result1
+		WHEN condition1 THEN result1
-		WHEN condition2 return result2
+		WHEN condition2 THEN result2
-		WHEN condition3 return result3
+		WHEN condition3 THEN result3
 		.............
 		.............
 		ELSE resultdft